-VA Benefits- If you have VA long term care benefits, the Stephenson Nursing Center is contracted with the Veteran's Administration to pay for your long term care.
+VA Benefits- If you have VA long term care benefits, Walnut Acres is contracted with the Veteran's Administration to pay for your long term care.

 Private Pay- Some individuals will pay privately for long term or skilled nursing care.
-The Stephenson Nursing Center is a non-profit facility that keeps prices low in order to better serve the needs of the community.
+Walnut Acres is a non-profit facility that keeps prices low in order to better serve the needs of the community.
 Our daily rates range from $145-165 depending on level of care.
 This is far below the local and national averages.

 Insurance Supplements- Some individuals have Medicare Supplements (Medigap), Medicare Advantage, Employer Plans, Life Insurance, or Private Long Term Care Insurance that can assist with the costs of Long Term Care.
 Please check your benefit package to determine eligibility.

 State Respite/Private Respite Grants- The State of Illinois has a Caregiver Respite Grant that individuals caring for older adults can use to get needed rest from caregiving.
 This grant will pay for up to $1000 for respite.
-At Stephenson Nursing Center, this can grant up to 6 days of free respite care.
+At Walnut Acres, this can grant up to 6 days of free respite care.

 First and foremost, visit and do so often.
 Residents who reside with us love to see their family and friends.
 You can take your loved one with you for dinner or just out for the day.
 You can accompany them to doctor's visits and go on family outings.